mrhenko/vesper-lynd/README.md

 Dogma
 -----
-Appart from scratching my own itch, *Vesper Lynd* is also created as a programming exercise for me so I keep up my game in certain areas and learn a few new thing.
+Apart from scratching my own itch, *Vesper Lynd* is also created as a programming exercise for me so I keep up my game in certain areas and learn a few new thing.
 To achive this the project has the following goals.

 * The backend should be written in PHP and make use of Unit Testing.
 * The database part of the backend should be built using PostgreSQL.